TheoHatzis/TheoHatzis.github.io/docs/index.md

 ### Senior Electronics Architect & Semiconductor Validation Specialist
 _“Der Fuchs” — the fox who finds the flaw no one else sees_

----

 ## **About Me**
 I focus on hardware engineering, specializing in semiconductor validation, mixed-signal power systems, and system-level triage.
 Over two decades, I have built my career across the Munich semiconductor ecosystem, Denmark, and the Thames Valley 'Silicon Hub' in the UK.

 During my time at Ericsson in Nürnberg, I earned the nickname **“Der Fuchs”** — *the fox who finds the flaw no one else sees*.
-This reflects a diagnostic intuition, creative problem-solving, and the delivery of elegant solutions and applications under hard real-time pressures.
+This reflects a diagnostic intuition and creative problem-solving, and the delivery of elegant solutions and applications under hard real-time pressures.

 ---